matheusd/dcr-split-ticket-matcher/docs/design.md

 - How to prevent spam?
   - Require signing the outpoints to be used during `addOutputs()`?
 Or require the outpoints on `Participate()`?
-- Model possible influence growth attacks (dcr owners buying more influence on split tickets than on single tickets)